openssl-crl, crl - CRL utility

 specifies the output filename to write to or standard output by default.

 - -nameopt option

-Option which determines how the subject or issuer names are displayed.
-See the description of -nameopt in x509.
+option which determines how the subject or issuer names are displayed.
+See the description of -nameopt in x509(1).

-Outputs the "hash" of the CRL issuer name using the older algorithm as used by OpenSSL before version 1.0.0.
+outputs the "hash" of the CRL issuer name using the older algorithm as used by OpenSSL versions before 1.0.0.

 - -CAfile file